godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 ---
 title: "Dev snapshot: Godot 4.5 beta 1"
-excerpt: Godot 4.5 has entered beta!
+excerpt: Godot 4.5 has entered beta and is now feature-complete!
 categories: [pre-release]
 author: Thaddeus Crews
 image: /storage/blog/covers/dev-snapshot-godot-4-5-beta-1.webp
 image_caption_title: Rift Riff
-image_caption_description: A game by Adriaan de Jongh
+image_caption_description: A game by Adriaan de Jongh, Sim Kaart, Matthijs Koster, Franz LaZerte, and Professional Panda
-date: 2025-06-17 12:00:00
+date: 2025-06-18 10:00:00
 ---

 The first beta release for the 4.5 release cycle has come at last, and with it a plethora of outstanding bugs to be squashed.
-Contributors are encouraged to focus exclusively on fixing [regressions](https://github.com/godotengine/godot/issues?q=is%3Aopen+is%3Aissue+label%3Aregression+milestone%3A4.5), as we are now in feature-freeze and will not be merging any new features at this stage of development.
+Contributors are encouraged to focus exclusively on fixing [regressions](https://github.com/godotengine/godot/issues?q=is%3Aopen+is%3Aissue+label%3Aregression+milestone%3A4.5), as we are now in feature-freeze and will not be merging new features at this stage of development (aside from a couple pre-approved exceptions scheduled for beta 2).

 For those interested in aiding us on our quest to squash any bugs that come up during this time, we encourage you to join our recent bug-hunting sprints.
 Helmed by our new head of the Bugsquad, [AThousandShips](https://github.com/AThousandShips) has taken to hosting regular sprints for tackling various bugs within the Godot repo, organized such that everyone can easily gather behind a given theme to make chunks of fixes as seamlessly and speedily as possible.
 This will be our fourth sprint of this type, with an associated discussion [already prepared](https://chat.godotengine.org/channel/dNtaAGsF2ifAjZ57P).
-See the [Bug Triage Introduction](https://github.com/godotengine/godot-maintainers-docs/blob/main/bug-triage/introduction.md) for more information, and join the [`#bugsquad`](https://chat.godotengine.org/channel/bugsquad)/[`#bugsquad-sprints`](https://chat.godotengine.org/channel/bugsquad-sprints) channels on our developer RocketChat to participate!
+See the [Bug Triage Introduction](https://github.com/godotengine/godot-maintainers-docs/blob/main/bug-triage/introduction.md) for more information, and join the [`#bugsquad`](https://chat.godotengine.org/channel/bugsquad) and [`#bugsquad-sprints`](https://chat.godotengine.org/channel/bugsquad-sprints) channels on our developer RocketChat to participate!

 Please consider [supporting the project financially](#support), if you are able.
 Godot is maintained by the efforts of volunteers and a small team of paid contributors.
 Your donations go towards sponsoring their work and ensuring they can dedicate their undivided attention to the needs of the project.